lindseysim/templatize/README.md

 # Templatize

-Basic templating code, similar to Mustache.js.
-It originally started as needing a very simplistic template library, hence creating my own version, before snowballing requirements basically made it almost the same functional capacity as Mustache.js.
-On the plus side, it's much lighter, the core code just a little over 100 lines.
-For a brief comparison versus Mustache, see the last section.
+Basic templating code.
+It originally started as needing a very simplistic template library, hence creating my own version, before snowballing requirements (and also just personal curiosity on where I could take it) turned it into a powerful templating library of its own.

 Lawrence Sim © 2021